LinuxCNC/linuxcnc-live-build/README.md

 - Added ```Probe Basic``` repository.
 To install: ```sudo apt update``` then ```sudo apt install python3-probe-basic```

 - NOTE: External repositories provided as a convenience to users if they wish to use companion products.
 No Software to be installed by this installer.

- # To do
-- It seems that the non-free-firmware is reverting to non-free in /etc/apt sources.list for some reason even if it is set in the /auto/config file